vanessavmac/wiki-api/README.md

 Goal: Learn the basics of server side programming and RESTful APIs.

+- How to set up an Express server and PostgreSQL database using Node.js
 - Curl command line for testing APIs
 - Requiring various packages to implement CRUD (e.g. axios, https, body-parser)
 - Making https requests
-- Populating HTML pages with database content
+- Populating HTML pages with JSON file content